Safest Teeth Whiteners

 It is recommended to remove your fixed denture while sleeping even though it is considered a permanent solution.
 Not sleeping with your denture helps prevent bacterial build-up, potential infections, and other complications like gum disease that can arise.

 Monitor your diet carefully.
-Although you can eat more comfortably with a fixed denture, avoid hard foods that can cause damage to your implant crowns.
+Although you can eat more comfortably with a fixed denture, avoid hard foods that can cause damage to the porcelain on your implant crowns..

-Good maintenance of your denture can have it last up to 10 years before needing a replacement.
+Good maintenance can prolong the life of your denture.
 The following listed below can cause damage to your dentures: